Miami–Illinois language: Grammar

-Like all Algonquian languages, the grammar of Miami-Illinois is highly agglutinative, with particularly complex inflection on the verb.
+Like all Algonquian languages, the grammar of Miami–Illinois is highly agglutinative, with particularly complex inflection on the verb.
 Other characteristically Algonquian features are a distinction between animate and inanimate gender on both nouns and verbs and a syntactic category of obviation.
 First-person forms distinguish clusivity (whether or not the addressee "you" is included in "we").

 Nouns

-Miami-Illinois noun inflection distinguishes two genders (animate vs. inanimate), two numbers (singular vs. plural), and four cases (proximate, obviate, locative, and vocative).
+Miami–Illinois noun inflection distinguishes two genders (animate vs. inanimate), two numbers (singular vs. plural), and four cases (proximate, obviative, locative, and vocative).
 Gender is marked only in the proximate case.
 The endings of the noun, with common allomorphs, are detailed in the table below.

 Proximate case and gender

 The proximate case is the basic citation form of the noun.
 It is used to mark either the agent or patient of a verb in sentences with only one expressed noun phrase.
 Its singular forms regularly end in -a for animate nouns and -i for inanimate nouns.
-This transparent representation of gender on the noun sets Miami-Illinois apart from many other Algonquian languages, where deletion of word-final vowels has obscured gender marking.
+This transparent representation of gender on the noun sets Miami–Illinois apart from many other Algonquian languages, where deletion of word-final vowels has obscured gender marking.
 Gender is usually predictable from nature, but some nouns that would be expected to be inanimate are in fact marked as animate: misihkwa 'hail', apikana 'bead'.
-Many of these unexpectedly animate nouns have a special significance in traditional Miami-Illinois culture, and the gender assignment for some can be traced back to Proto-Algonquian.
+Many of these unexpectedly animate nouns have a special significance in traditional Miami–Illinois culture, and the gender assignment for some can be traced back to Proto-Algonquian.
 A handful of nouns can take either animate or inanimate gender.
 Categories with unpredictable internal gender assignments include body parts (kiloonkwa 'your cheek' but kihkiwani 'your nose') and names for plants.

 The regular animate proximate plural suffix is -aki.
 Some nouns ending in -Cwa in the singular end in -ooki (deleting the final /w/) in the plural, along with or to the exclusion of regular -waki: mahkwa 'bear' becomes mahkooki 'bears', but eelikwa 'ant' can become either eelikooki or eelikwaki.
 A handful of nouns, including all nouns ending in -mina 'berry', pluralise with -iiki: ahsapiiki 'nets', kaayominiiki 'gooseberries'.

 The inanimate proximate plural suffix is -a, homophonous with the animate singular; since plural form takes the same gender as its corresponding singular, the number of a gender-ambivalent noun can occasionally be ambiguous.
 Some inanimate nouns with a -k- in the final syllable are suffixed with -ia instead: ciimwiki becomes ciimwikia 'sleds'.
 Historically, the latter descends from verb participles rather than original nouns.